kyoukaya/granblue-driver/README.md

 * Download and unzip this repo.
 * In cmd navigate to the folder you unzipped.
 * Enter `pip install -r requirements.txt`
-* Place [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) binary in the folder.
+* Place [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) executable in the folder.
 * Install chrome/chromium (or whatever works for you).

 # Flags